bertrand-caron/BCTrackingClass/README.md

 ----------
 Designing a framework allowing an Application to instrospect its own behaviour, via the logging of its message sending.
+One could imagine writing a Framework that would dynamically present to the user some underused feature he could benefit from.

 Installation
 ------------